Sunrise-Robotics/abb_ros2/README.md

 Additionally, we added the source and header files for these tracepoints in the `src` and `include` directories, respectively.
 These files were generated with the `lttng-gen-tp` tool using the definition in `hardware_interface.tp`.
-After creation, there were slightly modified to adjust the paths of the include.
+After creation, they were slightly modified to adjust the paths of the include.

 ## Building with tracing enabled

 Tracing is turned off by default.
-To turn it on define the `ENABLE_TRACING` variable at build time with `--cmake-args -DENABLE_TRACING=OFF`.
+To turn it on, define the `ENABLE_TRACING` variable at build time with `--cmake-args -DENABLE_TRACING=OFF`.
 Example with colcon:
 ```bash